-The hiring decision is almost always based on the fact that the candidate is qualified and has chemistry with the interviewers…the chemistry that is created by you should be enthusiastic, confident and pleasantly aggressive.
+The hiring decision is almost always based on the fact that the candidate is qualified and has chemistry with the interviewers.
+The chemistry that is created by you should be enthusiastic, confident and pleasantly aggressive.
 You should express enthusiasm, energy and passion for what you do!!!

-You should also “know” and ask questions about the company…and if after the interview you are not interested in the job – you can be professional and still indicate that you will be pursuing other opportunities.
+You should also “know” and ask questions about the company.
+And if after the interview you are not interested in the job – you can be professional and still indicate that you will be pursuing other opportunities.

-Companies hire people to solve their problems…it is important you are reminded not to dwell on a skill set that you may not be strong in…focus on the positives.
+Companies hire people to solve their problems.
+It is important you are reminded not to dwell on a skill set that you may not be strong in, focus on the positives.
 Hiring managers are not impressed with what you don’t know – they want to hear what you do know.

 Never bring up compensation in the interview, if the interviewer does, answer their questions honestly.
-Try to leave negotiations for later, this is my job.
+Try to leave negotiations for later, this is our job.
 Usually we will not know whether or not the company is planning to make an offer until after the interview is complete.